MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as **Joni Sherman** with the credentials provided.
 1. Select the **Cowork** tab at the top left of the navigation menu.
 1. Select **+ New Task**.
-1. In the chat box, select the **+** button > **Add work context** .
-1. Select the **Meetings** tab.
-1. Select **Weekly Project Sync**.
-   > **Note**: If you do not see a Weekly Project Sync, perform all of this task with Megan Bowen, starting from step 1 of this task.
-1. In the prompt field, copy and paste the following prompt:
+1. In the chat box, type in the following prompt:
-   For this weekly project sync series, pull the recaps and open action items from the recent instances, keep a running decision log, and draft the agenda for the next meeting from the unfinished items and prior decisions.
+   For the Summit Evidence, pull the recaps and open action items from the recent instances, keep a running decision log, and draft the agenda for the next meeting from the unfinished items and prior decisions.
 Save the log and the agenda to my files.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
 1. **Outcome:** Cowork should produce the following:

     - A decision-log doc (or a running log) and a next-agenda doc are saved to files.

     - The agenda reflects unfinished items and prior decisions.

-### Task 4.1: Refresh After Each Meeting

-1. In the same conversation, send a new prompt to automate the refresh:
-   Refresh the decision log and the next agenda automatically after each meeting instance.
-1. If prompted **What should trigger the automatic refresh of the decision log and next agenda?**, select **Megan's recap email**, then select **Submit**.
-1. In the **New routine** response prompt, ensure the **When** field is set to **I receive an email**.
-1. Select **Activate routine**.
-1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
-    > **Note**: Cowork may not respond with prompts as notes in steps 2 - 5 of this Task.
-If this is the case, select **Schedule**.
-1. **Outcome:** Cowork should respond with something similar to "the auto-refresh is set up and running".
-    > **Note**: Cowork may respond with a different variation of the above response.
-This is expected.

 ## Task 5: Get updated information from within your organization